Skip to main content

 Treatment Options for Thymic Carcinoma

-Treatment options for patients with operable thymic carcinoma include the following:[2]
+Treatment options for patients with operable thymic carcinoma include:[2]

 1. Surgery (en bloc surgical resection) followed by postoperative radiation therapy (PORT) with or without postoperative chemotherapy.

-Treatment options for patients with inoperable thymic carcinoma (stage III and stage IV with vena caval obstruction, pleural involvement, pericardial implants, etc.) include the following:
+Treatment options for patients with inoperable thymic carcinoma (stage III and stage IV with vena caval obstruction, pleural involvement, pericardial implants, etc.) include:

 1. Chemotherapy.